The shift from keyword search to a queryless way to get information has arrived.

 Do I have to be on Google News to be featured in Discover?

-Evergreen content, that fits a specific information need, is as important as newsworthy content.
-I spotted an article from FourWeekMBA.com (Gennaro’s blog on business administration and management) that was published 9 months ago under the entity “business”.
+Evergreen content that fits a specific information need is as vital as newsworthy content.
+I spotted an article from FourWeekMBA.com (Gennaro’s blog on business administration and management) that was published was first published in 2017 under the entity “business”.

 Does a page need to rank high on Google Search to be featured in Discover?